haskell-actions/hlint-scan/README.md

 `path`
 :   Path of file or directory that HLint will be told to scan.
+    Multiple paths can be specified, delimited by whitespace.

 `hints`
 :   Path for [HLint configuration file].